eswan18/ethanswan.com/_posts/2020-11-17-apple-music.md

 It may be possible but apparently isn't obvious, and I really appreciate that ability.

 As a point in favor of Apple Music, its interface really does feel nice.
-It feels more native that Spotify's, and as an Apple user it's very easy to intuit some of the visual metaphors.
+It feels more native than Spotify's, and as an Apple user it's very easy to intuit some of the visual metaphors.
 However, I found much more of the UI real estate was dedicated to unpersonalized recommendations – artists and genres I'd never considering listening to.
 While I could imagine Apple pitching this as "human curation", I just found it useless;
 I don't have any interest in music picked for the average person.